-- Completed the California Basic Educational Skills Test (CBEST) - · Healthcare Clearance - Official copy of the Tuberculin Skin Test or evidence of having taken a TB test if official copy is not available. - If a positive skin test is received, then proof that TB is not active by a doctor's note or x-ray results before student teaching.
+- Completed the California Basic Educational Skills Test (CBEST) or meet the Basic Academic Requirements as defined by the CTC HERE - Healthcare Clearance - Official copy of the Tuberculin Skin Test or evidence of having taken a TB test if official copy is not available.

-• Certificate of Clearance - Fingerprint Clearance
+- If a positive skin test is received, then proof that TB is not active by a doctor's note or x-ray results before student teaching. - Certificate of Clearance Fingerprint Clearance

-Master of Arts, Teaching
+Master of Arts in Teaching